tgrecojr/financeagent/README.md

 # Portfolio Analysis

-A financial portfolio analysis tool that uses AI agents to analyze stock portfolios and provide optimization strategies for selling off holdings to avoid over-leverage.
+A financial portfolio analysis tool that uses AI agents to analyze stock portfolios and provide optimization strategies for selling off holdings to avoid over-leverage, plus daily technical analysis for individual stocks.

 ## Overview